The magic of up-close music: the joy of chamber music

 Now, here are the concerts we'll be picking out this time.

-Let the masterpiece move you to tears.
+Let the masterpieces bring you to tears.

 This event has ended.